GPU-Accelerated Algorithms for Process Mapping: Related Work

 \subsection{Kokkos}

-We utilize the Kokkos~\cite{Edwards14} library to implement our algorithms.
-Kokkos is a C++ library providing performance portability across many-core architectures, including GPUs.
-It abstracts two main concepts: (1) Parallel execution patterns and (2) Multidimensional arrays.
+We utilize Kokkos~\cite{Edwards14}, a C++ library providing performance portability across many-core architectures, including GPUs.
+It abstracts two main concepts: (1) parallel execution patterns and (2) multidimensional arrays.
 Since multidimensional arrays are not used in this work, we focus on the parallel execution patterns, which are built around three fundamental primitives. (a) \emph{parallel\_for} executes $N$ independent work units in parallel.
-Each work unit operates on the same user defined function $f(i)$ with only the index $i \in [0, N)$ changing for each work unit. (b) \emph{parallel\_reduce} performs a reduction $R = \bigoplus_{i = 0}^{N-1} f(i)$ over values returned by $f(i)$ using an associative operator $\oplus$. (c) \emph{parallel\_scan} computes an exclusive prefix sum over a range of values i.e. $y_i = \sum_{j = 0}^{i- 1} f(j)$.
-All work units share access to memory, and Kokkos provides atomic operations and deterministic reduction mechanisms to prevent race conditions and ensure correctness on many-core architectures.
+Each work unit operates on the same user-defined function $f(i)$ with only the index $i \in [0, N)$ changing for each work unit. (b) \emph{parallel\_reduce} performs a reduction $R = \bigoplus_{i = 0}^{N-1} f(i)$ over values returned by $f(i)$ using an associative operator $\oplus$. (c) \emph{parallel\_scan} computes an exclusive prefix sum over a range of values, i.e. $y_i = \sum_{j = 0}^{i - 1} f(j)$.